Open fires are prohibited throughout the park from midnight to 4 p.m., now through April 30. Learn more.

 Site type:

-A - EW Lakeside - Nineteen RV or tent sites with gravel pads.
+Lakeside (LS) - Nineteen electric/water RV or tent sites with gravel pads.
 Maximum RV length is 40 feet with parking for tow or towed vehicles on sites.
-The campground has a dump station, showers and flush toilets.
+The campground has a bath house with showers and a dump station.
 Sites have water with 30 and 50 amp electric hookups (no sewer).
 Campground Map

 Total sites: 87